lasp/beryllium/README.md

     1. `npm install`
     1. `bower link`
         * This installs `beryllium` as a link-able dependency globally on the current machine.
 You only need to run this once per machine
-    1. `gulp watch`
+    1. `npm run watch`
         * Just leave this task running until we're done.
-You can skip this step and manually `gulp build` every time you make changes if you would like.
+You can skip this step and manually `npm run build` every time you make changes if you would like.
 1. In another terminal
     1. `cd beryllium-maven` or `cd beryllium-mms`
     1. `npm install`
     1. `bower link beryllium`
         * This replaces `bower_components/beryllium` with a symlink to the `beryllium` repo you installed in the other terminal.
 Be sure not to commit this symlink.
-    1. `gulp serve`
+    1. `npm start`
 1. Make some easily-visible changes to the `beryllium` project (e.g. change some text in the dateRangePicker component)
-    1. Notice that the `gulp watch` task in the first tab automatically rebuilds the `beryllium` project (it happens fast, don't blink!)
+    1. Notice that the `npm run watch` task in the first tab automatically rebuilds the `beryllium` project (it happens fast, don't blink!)
-    1. Notice that, once `beryllium` has been rebuilt, the `gulp serve` task in the second tab automatically rebuilds the `beryllium-mms` project and reloads your browser tab
+    1. Notice that, once `beryllium` has been rebuilt, the `npm start` task in the second tab automatically rebuilds the `beryllium-mms` project and reloads your browser tab
     1. Notice that your change is now visible in the browser
-1. Kill the running `gulp serve` task (`ctrl+c`)
+1. Kill the running `npm start` task (`ctrl+c`)
 1. `bower uninstall beryllium` to remove the symlink

 ### Run Beryllium without a local copy